ethan-ck/Alexandria/Biology/The Chemical Basis of Life.md

 	- Electrons (Negative) yield a negative charge.
 	- Neutrons and Protons are located in the center of an atom (the nucleus) while electrons move all around the nucleus.
 - The mass of an atom is called the mass number, and is equal to the sum of its protons and neutrons.
+	- Protons and neutrons are assigned one mass unit each, while electrons are zero units.
+- An atom's atomic number is the number of protons.
+	- It essentially tells you the number of postively charged protons.
+- The Atomic mass is the average of the mass numbers for these atoms
+	- To be specific, the mass of the protons and neutrons
+- Isotopes are atoms of the same element that differ in the amount of neutrons
+	- They have the same number of protons, but have different mass numbers
+	- A radioactive isotope is a nucleus with excess neutrons, which is unstable and decay, and emit radiation.
+	- Geiger counter (Uranium fever)
+- These Radioactive Isotopes are used to track changes and destroy cells (X-rays and )